FlavScents AInsights Entry for Dihydronootkatone (CAS: 20489-53-6)

 - Other Identifiers: FL number not available; CoE number not available; IFRA reference not available

-- Functional Groups and Structure–Odor Relevance: Dihydronootkatone is a sesquiterpenoid ketone.
-The presence of the ketone group contributes to its woody, citrus-like aroma, which is significant in both flavor and fragrance applications.
+Dihydronootkatone is a sesquiterpenoid ketone, structurally related to nootkatone, a key component of grapefruit aroma.
+The presence of the ketone functional group contributes to its characteristic woody and citrus-like odor profile, which is significant in both flavor and fragrance applications.

 Citation hooks: FlavScents; PubChem; FEMA